0xabdul/Pricing-component-with-toggle/README.md

 - Responsive Layout: The pricing component is responsive and adapts seamlessly to various screen sizes and devices.
 Whether accessed on desktop, tablet, or mobile devices, users can enjoy a consistent experience.

+- Accessible Design: Accessibility considerations are integrated into the design of the pricing component to ensure that it is usable by all users, including those with disabilities.
+Semantic HTML elements and ARIA attributes are used to enhance screen reader compatibility and keyboard navigation.

 <br>

 ## Technologies Used: ⚔️<br>

-- HTML: For creating the structure of the web page.
+- HTML: The structure of the pricing component is built using HTML, with semantic markup to enhance accessibility and SEO.

-- CSS: For styling the component and making it visually appealing.

-- JavaScript: For interacting with the DOM, handling user interactions, and manipulating data.<br>
+- CSS: Cascading Style Sheets (CSS) are used to style the pricing component, including layout, typography, colors, and other visual elements.
+CSS transitions and animations may be implemented to enhance interactivity and user experience.

+- JavaScript: JavaScript is used to implement the toggle functionality and dynamic pricing display.
+Event listeners are added to handle user interactions, and DOM manipulation is used to update the pricing information based on the user's selection.

 ## Preview Img :  📷 <br>